Bill Kelly (quarterback): Biography

-Early years
+Early life

 Bill Kelly was born in Denver, Colorado, on June 24, 1905, the son of James and Annie Kelly.
 His father had been a farmer in South Dakota before moving to Denver to enter the wholesale liquor business.
 Unfortunately, James Kelly died of pneumonia at the age of 38 and in 1909 the four-year old's mother moved with her son to Butte, Montana, where she married a Northern Pacific Railroad employee named Otis Johnson Price.
 The family soon moved to Missoula, located in the western part of the state, which became the town in which Kelly grew up.

 A gifted athlete, Kelly was a star in four sports during his younger years — football, baseball, basketball, and track.

 It was on the gridiron where he made his greatest mark.
 Kelly's legend started when he led Missoula High School to the school's first state championship in 1921.

 The win made Kelly a local hero, and he was recruited to play for the hometown college, the University of Montana.
 It was rumored that Notre Dame University sought Kelly's services, but the financial support of a local booster — an automobile dealer named H.O.
 Bell, who paid Kelly $75 a month to perform a job for which he "didn't perform much work" — was successful in keeping the gridiron star at home.